Candle: Candle holders

-Decorative candleholders, especially those shaped as a pedestal, are called candlesticks; if multiple candle tapers are held, the term candelabrum is also used.
-The root form of chandelier is from the word for candle, but now usually refers to an electric fixture.
-The word chandelier is sometimes now used to describe a hanging fixture designed to hold multiple tapers.
+Decorative candleholders, especially those shaped as a pedestal, are called candlesticks; if multiple candle tapers are held, the term candelabra is also used.
+The root form of chandelier is from the word for candle, but now often refers to an electric fixture.
+The word chandelier is used to describe a hanging fixture designed to hold multiple lights.
+Other forms of candle holders include the wall-mounted sconces, lanterns, and girandoles.

 Many candle holders use a friction-tight socket to keep the candle upright.
 In this case, a candle that is slightly too wide will not fit in the holder, and a candle that is slightly too narrow will wobble.
 Candles that are too big can be trimmed to fit with a knife; candles that are too small can be fitted with aluminium foil.
 Traditionally, the candle and candle holders were made in the same place, so they were appropriately sized, but international trade has combined the modern candle with existing holders, which makes the ill-fitting candle more common.
 This friction-tight socket is only needed for the federals and the tapers.

 For tea light candles, there is a variety of candle holders, including small glass holders and elaborate multi-candle stands.
 The same is true for votives.
 Wall sconces are available for tea light and votive candles.
 For pillar-type candles, the assortment of candle holders is broad.
 A fireproof plate, such as a glass plate or small mirror, can be a candle holder for a pillar-style candle.
 A pedestal of any kind, with the appropriate-sized fireproof top, is another option.
 A large glass bowl with a large flat bottom and tall mostly vertical curved sides is called a hurricane.
 The pillar-style candle is placed at the bottom center of the hurricane.
 A hurricane on a pedestal is sometimes sold as a unit.

 A bobèche is a drip-catching ring, which may also be affixed to a candle holder, or used independently of one.
 Bobèches can range from ornate metal or glass to simple plastic, cardboard, or wax paper.
 Use of paper or plastic bobèches is common at events where candles are distributed to a crowd or audience, such as Christmas carolers or people at other concerts or festivals.